-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by TUSD to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by TUSD to comply with the requirements of FERPA.

-Any complaints arising from an alleged violation of these rights may be submitted to the Superior Court of Pima County, Arizona, or to: Family Policy Compliance Office
+Any complaints arising from an alleged violation of these rights may be submitted to the Superior Court of Pima County, Arizona, or to:

-U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+The Family Policy Compliance Office, U.S. Dep't of Education 400 Maryland Avenue, SW Washington, D.C.
 20202 (202) 260-3887